SpongeBob SquarePants season 3: Production

-The season aired on Nickelodeon, which is owned by Viacom, and was produced by United Plankton Pictures and Nickelodeon Animation Studio.
 The season's executive producer was series creator Stephen Hillenburg, who also functioned as the showrunner.
 During production of the previous season, Nickelodeon already picked up a third season for SpongeBob SquarePants on September 20, 2000, due to the show's high ratings across basic cable television.
 It premiered more than a year later, on October 5, 2001.

 In 2002, Hillenburg and the show's staff members decided to stop making episodes to work on the 2004 film The SpongeBob SquarePants Movie, after completing production of the third season.
 As a result, the show went into a "self-imposed" two-year hiatus on television.
 During the break, Nickelodeon expanded the programming for the third season to cover the delay, however, according to Nickelodeon executive Eric Coleman, "there certainly was a delay and a built-up demand."
 Nickelodeon announced nine "as-yet-unaired" (full) episodes would be shown.
 "The Sponge Who Could Fly" first aired during a two-hour "Sponge"-a-thon, while the other eight were broadcast subsequently.

-Once the production on the film was completed, Hillenburg wanted to end the series "so the show wouldn't jump the shark", but Nickelodeon wanted to produce more episodes.
-Hillenburg said "Well, there was concern when we did the movie [in 2004] that the show had peaked.
-There were concerns among executives at Nickelodeon."
+Once the production on the film was completed, Hillenburg wanted to end the series "so the show wouldn't jump the shark", citing concerns among executives at Nickelodeon that the show "had peaked" during the movie's production, however the network "couldn't afford to [end the show]" due to its massive financial success.
 Hillenburg resigned as the series' showrunner, and appointed Paul Tibbitt, who previously served as the show's supervising producer, writer, director, and storyboard artist, to overtake the role.
 Hillenburg considered Tibbitt one of his favorite members of the show's crew, and "totally trusted him."
-Tibbitt still holds the showrunner position and also functions as an executive producer.
-Hillenburg no longer wrote or directly ran the show on a day-to-day basis, but reviewed each episode and delivered suggestions.
+Tibbitt held the showrunner and executive producer position until 2016.
+Hillenburg did not have any direct involvement during this time, but reviewed each episode and delivered suggestions.
 He said "I figure when I'm pretty old I can still paint[...]
 I don't know about running shows."
-Tom Kenny, Bill Fagerbakke, and the rest of the crew confirmed they had completed four new episodes for broadcast on Nickelodeon in early 2005, and planned to finish about 20 total for the then-fourth season.

 Animation was handled overseas in South Korea at Rough Draft Studios.
 Animation directors credited with episodes in the third season included Sean Dempsey, Andrew Overtoom, Frank Weiss, and Tom Yasumi.
 Episodes were written by a team of writers, which consisted of Walt Dohrn, C.H.
 Greenblatt, Sam Henderson, Kaz, Jay Lender, Joe Liss (The Great Snail Race only), Mark O'Hare, Kent Osborne, Aaron Springer, Paul Tibbitt, and Merriwether Williams.
 The season was storyboarded by Zeus Cervas, Dohrn, Greenblatt, Henderson, Kaz, Chuck Klein, Carson Kugler, Lender, Heather Martinez, Caleb Meurer, O'Hare, Osborne, Dan Povenmire, William Reiss, Mike Roth, Springer, Tibbitt, and Wiese.